HelderMeyer/HelderMeyer/README.md

 ### Hello World!

-I'm Helder Meyer, a Student of Computer Engineering and I have been studying technology since 2021.
+I'm Helder Meyer, a passionate computer engineering student and I have been studying technology since 2021.
+Currently, I'm focusing on web development using C# and ASP.NET Core MVC, building web applications with database connections.

+**Feel free to reach out if you have any questions or want to collaborate.**

 ## ⚡ Technologies